TassianaMilka/Course/Alura/SQL com MySQL Server da Oracle - ONE/Comandos DML: manipulação de dados com MySQL/README.md

 When did it happen?

-I held it in 2025 the January;
+I held it in 2025 the February;

 How many steps?